isomerpages/ogp-admiraltypri/_general-information/School Safety.md

 **Procedures for Waiting for the Bus**

 1. Be on time at the designated pick-up point.
-2.Stand on the sidewalk or away from the roadway while waiting for the bus.
+2.Stand on the sidewalk or away from the roadway while waiting for the bus.<br>
-3.When the bus approaches form a line and be prepared to board immediately.
+3.When the bus approaches form a line and be prepared to board immediately.<br>
 4.Stand clear of the bus until it comes to a complete stop.

 **Procedures for Boarding the Bus**